thompson-zak/LearnToCode/README.md

 # learntocode
 A tutorial to help beginners learn coding through simple answers, powered by ChatGPT to create unique and interesting prompts.

+## Local Development
+### frontend
+npm install
+npm run dev

+### backend
+source ./env/Scripts/activate
+uvicorn main:app --reload

 ## TODO
+### User impact features
 * Add rubber ducky decoding feature (popup modal, button similar to lightbulb, possibly on timer)
+* Polish each page for grammar and clarity of explanation/examples
+* Improve performance in regards to memory, it seems webpage can be very RAM greedy especially if open for a while

+### Nice to haves
+* Add actual testing framework for backend code
+* Change passwords from hardcoded to queried from DB
+* Enforce code character length limit
+* Log key data points to Mongo in order to get a picture of overall performance
+    * Everytime a process is orphaned (include code blob)
+    * Response time for each API call, with endpoint labeling

+### Done
 * ~~Migrate code execution engine to use multiprocessing~~
 * ~~Create prompts for 'data' section~~
 * ~~Create prompts for 'conditionals' section~~